- Elementary & Early Childhood Ed.

 - Alumni, Friends, and Visitors

-Please check back to the TOSS website regularly for updates and post this important deadline on your calendar.
+Fall 2014 TOSS Appliactions are closed.
 Read about the Themed Cohorts for Fall 2014.
 There will be a mandatory TOSS Orientation Meeting for all TOSS Fall 2014 sudents on Friday, May 2 at 10am-12noon in the KSU Center, Room 400.
+Please refer to the TOSS Fall 2014 Calendar.

 If you would like information about TOSS please contact Mrs. Katy Basch.